 In March 2007, the Turkish Ministry of Transport (DLH) awarded the contract to upgrade approximately 75 km of railway infrastructure in the Istanbul region, known as the "Marmaray Commuter Rail Project (CR-1)" to the consortium Alstom Dogus Marubeni (AMD), of which Alstom Transport's main French subsidiary is a member.
 This project, which included works on the transcontinental railway tunnel under the Bosphorus, has undergone significant delays mainly due to difficulties for the DLH to make the construction site available.
 Thus, the AMD consortium terminated the contract in 2010.
-This termination was challenged by DLH, who thereafter called the bank guarantees issued by the consortium up to an amount of approximately ε 80 million.
+This termination was challenged by DLH, who thereafter called the bank guarantees issued by the consortium up to an amount of approximately €80 million.
 Following injunctions, the payment of such bank guarantees was forbidden and the AMD consortium immediately initiated an arbitration procedure to resolve the substantive issues.
 The arbitral tribunal has decided in December 2014 that the contract stands as terminated by virtue of Turkish law and has authorised the parties to submit their claims for compensation of the damages arising from such termination.
 Following this decision on the merits, DLH made renewed attempts in 2015 to obtain payment of the bank guarantees but defense proceedings by the AMD consortium have enabled so far to reject these payment requests.

 In the arbitration procedure, the phase of assessment of damages is over.
 Hearings took place in October 2017 and post-hearing submissions were exchanged in February 2018.
 In May 2018, the arbitral tribunal requested further submissions from the parties to clarify certain claims and the parties exchanged their submissions until July 2018.
-Given the complexity of the case, the finalization of the partial final award on quantum has been delayed and is now expected during the second quarter of 2019, with a decision on auxiliary topics such as legal costs or interests being part of a subsequent final award.
-The main next step will therefore be the issuance of the arbitral award on the quantum.
+A second partial final award on quantum was issued to the parties' on 20 September 2019, which recognized (a) the significant delays caused by DLH and AMD's entitlements in the sum of approximately €41 million, and (b) DLH's alleged loss in the amount of approximately €68 million, resulting in a net principal sum, after set-off, ordered payable by the AMD consortium to DLH in the amount of approximately €27 million.
+An addendum to the second partial award was issued by the tribunal on 23 December 2019, reducing AMD's exposure to €21 million.
+There then remains a decision on auxiliary topics such as legal costs, interests, tax, and four minor claims all of which have been deferred to a subsequent third partial final award and which could cause the balance of payments as between AMD and DLH to change once again.